 Our Clinic Authorizations department handles authorizations for all tests requested by the physicians.
 These include MRI, CT, and EMG, among others.
 Each insurance company has its own rules regarding these outside services.
-A representative from Florida Orthopaedic Institute will contact the insurance company, the primary care physician, or the Workers’ Compensation Adjuster to obtain authorization for testing.
-Once authorization is obtained, the representative will call the patient to schedule the test.
+Once your test has been scheduled, a representative from Florida Orthopaedic Institute will contact the insurance company, the primary care physician, or the Worker’s Compensation Adjuster to obtain an authorization for it.

 Authorization for Physical Therapy